frwl404/runo/README.md

 ![Static Badge](https://img.shields.io/badge/supported_python-from_3.6_to_3.13-limegreen)

 ## 🔍 Problem: nowadays, every repo has its own development workflow
-When switching to a new repository, one of the first questions is:
+When switching to a new repository, one of the first questions would be:
-*"How do I run build/lint/tests/... here?"*
+*"How to run build/lint/tests/... here?"*

 Good repositories have documentation, explaining the procedure.
 Ideally, they use **Docker**, so you don’t need to install anything, but need to know right commands to start with.
 However, the next repository you work on, will likely have a **different** process - maybe also Docker-based, but still different.

 **The result:**
 - Constantly learning/developing different workflows slows you down;